jschwarzwalder/aws-sdk-php/docs/guide/migration.rst

     ]);

     $sqs = $sdk->createSqs();
-    // Note: SQS client will be configured for us-east-1.
+    // Note: Amazon SQS client will be configured for us-east-1.

     $dynamodb = $sdk->createDynamoDb();
     // Note: DynamoDB client will be configured for us-west-2.